toasterlovin/euler-54/README.md

 # euler_poker

-A command line tool for choosing winning poker hands, per [problem 54] of [Project Euler].
+A command line tool for choosing winning poker hands (and a solution to [problem 54] of [Project Euler]).

 [problem 54]: https://projecteuler.net/problem=54
 [Project Euler]: https://projecteuler.net